 Instruction to TGbe Editor: Update 11be D2.1.1 P558L7 as shown below:

 EHT-MCS 15 is only used in single spatial stream non-MU-MIMO transmission.
-The EHT PHY introduces EHT DUP mode for single user transmission with single spatial stream and LDPC coding in the 6 GHz band as EHT-MCS 14.
+The EHT PHY introduces EHT DUP mode for an EHT SU transmission with single spatial stream and LDPC coding in the 6 GHz band as EHT-MCS 14.

 …